Reloaded-Project/Reloaded-III/docs/Mods/Essentials/File-Emulation-Framework/Emulator-Development/Implementing-Emulator.md

     This code was translated to Rust via an LLM, and then updated by hand.

+!!! note "The code below uses `format!` for clarity."

+    In the real code, a different API should be used to avoid increasing the binary size by unreasonable amounts.

 Use this page as a general guide to the process of creating a new emulator.

 Once your emulator is done, make sure it adheres to the [Guidelines][guidelines].